 For further information on eligibility, please see below.

-Creative teams can apply for support to complete a 12 week concept and prototype development project, after which they will have the opportunity to pitch to a number of content commissioners/publishers.
+Creative teams can apply for support to complete a 12 week concept and prototype development project, after which they will have the opportunity to pitch to a number of content commissioners/publishers, as well as apply for further development funding to complete their projects.

 By being involved in the programme your business will benefit from:

-Successful applicants will be expected to supply the following key deliverables over a 12 week period (4 December 2017 to 9 March 2018):
+Successful applicants will be expected to supply the following key deliverables over a 12 week period (end of March 2019 to June 2019):

 This working proof-of-concept should provide an immersive example of the core ideas to help inspire commissioners creatively, as well as giving them the confidence that it will be technically deliverable.
 It should therefore:

-A complete set of pitch material, in written and verbal presentation form, in preparation for the investor showcase, to include:
+A complete set of pitch material, in written and verbal presentation form, in preparation for the commissioner Showcase and Market, to include:

-Team representatives will be expected to attend a mandatory kick-off event and the final commissioner showcase, including presenting the prototype and pitch material to potential investors.
+Team representatives will be expected to attend a mandatory kick-off event, three workshops and the final Showcase and Market event, including presenting the prototype and pitch material to potential commissioners.

 Digital Catapult and Arts Council England may carry out research related to this project, to help gain shareable insights around content making, and to assess impact of the content experiences and the programme itself.
 This may include (but is not limited to) producing published case studies or testimonies for which teams would be expected to contribute by providing appropriate feedback as required.

-Just complete the short interest form on this website.
-You will then be emailed with the link to the full application form.
+If you haven’t already, just complete the short interest form on this website.
+You will be emailed with the link to the full application form when it is available.

 Before applying please take into account the following factors: